noah-nuebling/notes-public/mmf/updates/MMF - Translation Checklists Overview [Dec 2025].md

         - Should answer LeonRogan (Email), though.

-Languages we haven't added, yet:
+Languages we haven't added, yet: [Dec 9 2025]
     - Polish:
-        - Jakub (Email) has sent translations, and Pawel (Email) announced he will send translations – Should I link them together so they can coordinate?
+        - Jakub (Email) has sent translations, and Pawel (Email) announced he will send translations – Should I put them in the same email thread together, so they can coordinate?
     - Spanish:
         - Look at @manghidev (GitHub) translations.

 References:
-    - Review email to Vyacheslav: message:
+    - Review-email to Vyacheslav (Russian Translator): message:<11AAFDBE-0F64-46CB-A62E-71FD844ADF86@gmail.com>